Galli Galli Sim Sim: Chamki Ki Duniya

-An animated series Chamki Ki Duniya based on the character "Chamki" aired on Pogo from 2015 to 2016.
+An animated series Chamki Ki Duniya based on the character "Chamki" aired on Pogo from 2014 to 2016.

-Messaging and impact
+Legacy

 The program, in addition to literacy and math, includes segments promoting financial empowerment and gender equity.

 One 2019 study found that preschoolers who watched the program had better literacy and math skills and had better understandings of health and emotional issues.

 The series is watched by about ten million children each year.